Skills Module 3.0: Airway Management Pretest

 Core Objectives and Competency Standards

 The pretest aligns with internationally recognized airway management standards while adapting to institutional protocols.
-Its objectives underline safe oxygenation, effective ventilation, and rapid escalation when basic techniques fail.
+That's why its objectives underline safe oxygenation, effective ventilation, and rapid escalation when basic techniques fail.
 Competency standards require learners to demonstrate knowledge in several overlapping domains.

 • Anatomy and physiology of oxygenation and ventilation